 Recommended read: 4 Things You Shouldn’t Miss Trying in Bhutan

-As mentioned above, international tourists started arriving in Bhutan only in the 1970’s.
+The international tourists started arriving in Bhutan only in the 1970s.
 But they intentionally do not want to promote tourism on a large scale to protect the culture and nature, which is termed as high value, low impact tourism, which is probably one of the most unheard interesting facts of Bhutan.

 This means two things – Independent travel is not possible in Bhutan and it is expensive, which would imply that the tourists wouldn’t stay longer.
 This also eliminates the option of backpacking, and hence it might not be possible to travel cheaply in Bhutan, which is the reason why tourists aren’t very high in number.
 You also need a visa which would be granted at the Paro airport.